Aging and High Blood Pressure: Healthy Lifestyle Tips

 Blood pressure is usually measured in the brachial artery in the upper arm and requires two measurements.
 One finds the pressure when the heart is contracting (the systole phase of the heartbeat) and is known as systolic blood pressure.
 The second measurement determines the pressure when the heart is relaxed (the diastole phase of the heartbeat) and is known as diastolic blood pressure.

 The units for blood pressure are mm of mercury (Hg).
+Normal blood pressure is currently considered to be slightly less than 120 mm of Hg (systolic blood pressure) over 80 mm of Hg (diastolic blood pressure).
 A person is considered to have hypertension if their systolic blood pressure is 140 mm of Hg or higher and their diastolic blood pressure is 90 mm of Hg or higher on two separate occasions, as determined by a medical professional.
 This blood pressure is often described as "140 over 90" or 140/90.
-Normal blood pressure is generally considered to be slightly less than 120 over 80.

 High Blood Pressure and Aging Statistics